 The Separatist Alliance sent me, one of their most skilled soldier-spies, to find Torenguir.
 We have been moving in the shadows for decades now, but fear without the powers of Shashincti we cannot succeed.
 They were the stuff of legend.
-For thousands of generations, wars were decided by the which side the Shashincti chose to support.
+For thousands of generations, wars were decided by the side the Shashincti chose to support.
 Experts with blades, rifles, even spacecraft, but perhaps most prized of all, it was said that they could read minds, speak telepathically, and even see the future.
 The most extreme legends stated they could even project into the future or past.

 The intelligence value of these powers was immeasurable.
 If humanity and the allied races were to free themselves from the yolk of Republican oppression, those skills must be re-claimed.
 The Shashincti must return, and I was chosen to be the one sent to do it.

 I climbed the unmarked path on the sacred mountain of Koran-Ba.
-It looked no different from any other hiking trail on earth, although as I rode, it became more treacherous.
+It looked no different from any other hiking trail on Earth, although as I rode, it became more treacherous.
 Sections had eroded away and crumbled down the slope’s sides.
 Near the top, trees bent, branches all blown north-eastward, and the tops slumped as though feet of snow lay atop them, even now in late spring.

 Near the summit, I found what I was looking for.
 A shack wedged into the side of the rock wall.
 Above it was a faded painting of the Shashincti eye.
-A flat area with a fire pit beside a small garden containing herbs, fruit and Hursini plants were nearby.
+A flat area with a fire pit beside a small garden containing herbs, fruit and hursini plants were nearby.
 Seven or eight chickens and a rooster wandered freely and appeared to have a coop on the side of the shack.

-I’d learned the route here from the villages below, who brought the man food and water weekly.
+I’d learned the route here from the villagers below, who brought the man food and water weekly.
 They told me I was not the first to come, and that those before rarely stayed more than a week.

-Above the door knocker was crudely scrawled.
-“What is the only truth?”
+Above the door knocker was crudely scrawled, “What is the only truth?”

-“Don’t just stand out their gawking, come knock.”
-An old voice called from the shack.
+“Don’t just stand out their gawking, come knock,” an old voice called from the shack.